hanpenggao/hanpenggao.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I received my Ph.D. from Capital Normal University, where my advisor was Professor Hui Changchang.
-I am currently a lecturer at the School of Mathematical Sciences, Anhui University.
+Your English expression is mostly clear, but there are a few minor adjustments to improve the grammar and flow.
+Here is a revised version:

+---

+Jinbi Zhang, a lecturer at the School of Mathematical Sciences at Anhui University in Hefei, China, obtained a Ph.D. from Capital Normal University, China, under the supervision of Professor Changchang Xi.

-Research Interests: Algebraic Representation Theory
+Research Interests: Representation Theory of finite dimensional algebras

 # 🎓 Educations
 - *2016.06 - 2022.12*, <a href="http://english.hust.edu.cn/"><img class="svg" src="/images/HUST_logo.svg" width="23pt"></a> School of Mechanical Science and Engineering, Huazhong University of Science and Technology, Wuhan China.